Ballet Mistakes To Try And Avoid

 Although the hyperextended leg can look very attractive in dance, especially in the arabesque lines, the dancer needs to take care not to overstretch the leg, as they normally tend to have weak external rotator muscles.
 The legs will want to collapse in on themselves when landing from jumps, thus causing the body weight to fall over the knees.
 If hyperextension is not worked with carefully, the joints that maintain the alignment of the legs can be damaged and the dancer could end up with twisted knees or sprained ankles.

-The dancer has to train not to give into her hyperextension, and this means she must think of lengthening her legs rather than straightening them.
-The knee must never lock backwards, and the dancer almost feels like she is dancing on bent legs.
+The dancer has to train not to give in to her hyperextension, and this means she must think of lengthening her legs rather than straightening them.
+The knee must never lock backward, and the dancer almost feels like she is dancing on bent legs.
 The dancer will have to take particular care when training her turnout and keep it activated at all times from the hips.

 When the dancer stands in first she must focus on having her feet together and relaxing the quadriceps.
-If the quads are contracted, the kneecaps are pulled back to much.
+If the quads are contracted, the kneecaps are pulled back too much.

 Curling the Toes